zhaoyongjie/superset-containerization/Readme.md

 This project intends to do 3 key goals:
 1. Query MongoDB through Apache Superset 2.0.1
-2. Create an embedded dashboard and a demonstration how to do it through a React App
+2. Create an embedded dashboard and a demonstration how to do it by a React App
-3. Build a simple and reusable docker-compose file so that quick start a Superset instance with Trino
+3. Build full project by a simple and reusable docker-compose file so that quick start a Superset instance and Trino

 # Steps